Democratic Republic of Congo

 The EPI team captures subnational expenditures using a tool called Formulaire 6, which distinguishes public from external partner contributions.
 In October 2015, the team analyzed the Formulaire 6 data from four districts.

 In May 2012, the National Assembly established the Parliamentary Support Network for Immunization.
-The network includes around fifty Members of Parliament, ministry officials, EPI staff, other health professionals and partners.
-Network members have visited eleven provinces to advocate for increased immunization budgets.
+The network includes about 50 Members of Parliament, ministry officials, EPI staff, other health professionals and partners.
+Network members have visited 11 provinces to advocate for increased immunization budgets.
 Increases have been reported in eight.

 The DRC’s national parliamentary network served as a model for a similar Africa-wide effort.
 In February 2016, an MP from DRC attended and signed a Parliamentary Statement in Support of the Ministerial Conference on Immunization in Africa.
 The statement calls on all 47 African countries to form a Regional parliamentary immunization support network.